 - Pictures, picture albums, home videos.

-- All legal paperwork (birth certificates, social security cards, ID’s, Orders, marriage license, divorce / custody papers, housing papers, insurance papers, wills, power of attorney’s, and all Military related paperwork).
+- All legal paperwork (birth certificates, social security cards, ID’s, Orders, marriage license, divorce/custody papers, housing papers, insurance papers, wills, power of attorney’s, and all Military related paperwork).
+These items should be in your PCS Binder.

 - Clothing for a week for all family members